 Based on the success of the program in its first five years and feedback from the Ontario research community regarding its continued need for training, expertise and placement, the BTI expanded in 2016.
 The new expanded BTI engages a broader group of trainees, including PhDs and postdoctoral fellows, and fosters a sense of community amongst participants through a visiting lecture and monthly seminar series.

-The BTI is funded in part through the Ontario Institute for Cancer Research.
-Additional funding for Fellowships is provided by the Canadian Statistical Sciences Institute (CANSSI).
+The BTI is funded through the Ontario Institute for Cancer Research.

 The BTI Internship Program is a continuation of the earlier OICR-funded ORMTP in which selected top Master’s students in Biostatistics from the University of Waterloo are placed in eight-month internship positions in cancer research centres across Ontario with joint mentorship by a biostatistician and an oncology researcher.
 Up to four fully funded placements will be made each year from 2016-2020.

 For further information and instructions to apply, please visit https://uwaterloo.ca/biostatistics-training-initiative/internship

 The BTI Fellowship Program is designed to support doctoral and postdoctoral training in biostatistics for cancer research.
 The primary objective of the Program is to support the training of the next generation of biostatisticians in the province, ensuring they are equipped with the technical knowledge, skill set and capability for the application of rigorous quantitative methods for cancer research.
 Through the receipt of a BTI Studentship/Fellowship Award, biostatistics or statistics doctoral students and postdoctoral fellows at an Ontario university will engage in interdisciplinary, collaborative cancer research with investigators located at an Ontario Host Institution.

 Any questions about these awards or how to apply may be emailed to email@example.com.